Interior-Point-based H2 Controller Synthesis for Compartmental Systems: Introduction

 Extensive research has been conducted on the LQR and $H_2$ controller synthesis subject to structural constraints.
-Chanekar et al.\cite{chanekar2017optimal} considered adding a lower bound and an upper bound on the controller.
-In addition, Wu \cite{wu2021design} considered general structural constraints, i.e., the constraints are mixed with equality, inequality, and scaling.
-Furthermore, Wu \cite{wu2022structured} considered the mixed $H_2$/$H_\infty$ control where the $H_\infty$ is kept within a threshold.
-However, all these works only relied on the first-order method and did not consider the Hessian information.
+Lin et al. \cite{lin2011augmented} proposed an augmented Lagrangian method to design an optimal $H_2$ controller with a given pattern.
+In addition.
+Chanekar et al. \cite{chanekar2017optimal} considered adding a lower bound and an upper bound on the controller.
+Furthermore, Wu \cite{wu2021design} considered general structural constraints, i.e., the constraints are mixed with equality, inequality, and scaling.
+However, these works only relied on the first-order method and did not consider the Hessian information.
 Fatkhullin and Polyak \cite{polyak} proposed a Hessian operator acting in a specific direction.
 However, this method can only be applied to accelerate the line search.
 The main algorithm is still a first-order method.
-Recently, Cheng et al.\cite{cheng2022second} proposed a second-order method in the continuous case, but only equality constraints are considered.
+Recently, Cheng et al. \cite{cheng2022second} proposed a second-order method in the continuous case, but only equality constraints are considered.
 To the best of our knowledge, no existing work considered the second-order method on the design of controllers subject to compartmental constraints, a kind of linear inequality constraint that cannot be tackled by the aforementioned methods.

-The contributions of this paper are multifolds.
+In this paper, our objective is to efficiently and reliably design the optimal $H_2$ controller for compartmental systems.
+This contribution is partitioned into multiple steps to achieve our goal.
 First, we propose a novel problem transformation technique and establish an equivalent optimization problem with a closed polyhedron feasible region.
-Second, we characterize the optimality conditions of the reformulated problem via the KKT conditions.
-Third, for the first time, we introduce the interior point method with the log-barrier function and propose the first-order interior point method (FIPM) along with a novel second-order interior point method (SIPM) using damped Newton's method.
-We also develop a procedure to determine a strictly feasible controller for initialization.
-Finally, we conduct thorough numerical simulations to compare the performance of the FIPM and the SIPM in various system dimensions.
+Second, we characterize the optimality conditions of the reformulated problem via the Karush-Kuhn-Tucker (KKT) conditions and define stationary points.
+Third, we introduce, for the first time, the interior point method with the log-barrier function and propose a first-order interior point method (FIPM) and a novel second-order interior point method (SIPM).
+We establish their convergence to a stationary point of the original problem.
+Fourth, We develop a procedure to determine a strictly feasible controller for initialization.
+Finally, we conduct comprehensive numerical simulations to compare the performance of FIPM, SIPM, and ADMM \cite{yang2024h2} across various system dimensions.